 Do women experience their relationship with God differently than men do?
 If so, in what ways?
 And what does that mean for our churches?
 For our ministries and our sermons?
 And for the way that pastors lead?
 Today I’m writing over at PastorResources.com about the particular way Jesus ministered to women.
 CLICK HERE to read more!

-The four older Kimball sisters just after their mother died.
 “A time to seek, and a time to lose.”
 (Ecclesiastes 3:6) My mother’s mother, Grandma Ruby, was born on January 12, 1909, in a little house with a crooked brick chimney in the-middle-of nowhere, North Dakota.
 She was the middle daughter of five.
-And in… Read More On Loss, Love, and Life
+And in her unpublished memoir, My Burden Bearer, she records just a… Read More On Loss, Love, and Life

 “Few experiences in life are as deep as the feelings we carry about our mothers.”
 (Jasmin Lee Cori, The Emotionally Absent Mother) We tumble into this world, itty bundles with awfully high expectations.
 Every last one of us.
 And for many years, most of those expectations are aimed at one well-intentioned, yet blessedly fallible, person—the… Read More On Mom: Our Secure Foundation

 I grew up in a conspicuous family.
 I know now that not every head could have turned when we entered a restaurant or school event.
 But when I was the self-conscious age of twelve, it sure felt like it.
 My parents were brave, tenacious, intelligent, generous, compassionate, God-fearing, and physically disabled.
 They both had cerebral… Read More Why This Title?
 Part 2